-Rush will never be on any list of bands I ever make, unless it's called “Canadian Bands That I Hate Even More Than The Barenaked Ladies.”
+Rush will never be on any list of bands I ever make, unless it’s called

 Here’s the thing.
 Objectively speaking, Rush is bad.
 This is what a band sounds like when three high school kids are science lab partners who have figured out the perfect algorithm for playing their instruments correctly.
 Don’t get me wrong.
 It’s obvious that the guys in Rush know how to shred.
 It just seems like they have no idea how to make it feel good.
 It’s empty shredding, absent of heart and cut through by lyrics culled from a junior high book report on Ayn Rand.
 And Geddy Lee’s voice?
 Really?
 That makes you feel good?
 That’s literally what it would sound like if Skelator from He-Man had a band.

-I'm sorry.
-No, wait, I'm not sorry.
+I’m sorry.
+No, wait, I’m not sorry.
 You Rush fans are a special breed.
-No matter how embarrassing and dorky and soulless your band is, you can't help but rise to the bait.
-Every time another critic dumps all over the band you get jacked to while conquering faraway lands in your Renaissance Era role playing game, you get all defensive, and then you say things like, “even the Beatles would admit that Rush is the #1 band of all time.”
+No matter how embarrassing and dorky and soulless your band is, you can’t help but rise to the bait.
+Every time another critic dumps all over the band you get jacked to while conquering faraway lands in your Renaissance Era role playing game, you get all defensive, and then you say things like,

 I admit that while Rush is objectively bad, my exclusion here is also personal.
 Personally, I think they suck.
 You, on the other hand, have simply lost objective distance on this subject because Rush has been such a great comfort to you during spank-bankable moments of unforgettable self-love.